jvanlier/jvanlier.github.io/_posts/2018-06-09-embracing-uncertainty-on-total-daily-energy-expenditure-calculations.md

 If you look more closely, you'll note that there are 3 short periods with no data (March 31-Apr 3, 3-10 May and 18-21 May).

+Let's take a look at the relationship between daily weight change and caloric intake:

 ```python
 df = (mfp_daily[['cals']]